hov172/WindowsNetworkPrinterSharedUtility/README.md

 A modern, user-friendly Windows application for installing network printers from a print server.
 Built with .NET 8.0 WPF and Material Design. **No admin rights required!**

-# Both app are still in testing and looking for feedback
+> Stil in testing looking for feedback.
+For bugs or enhancements, please open an issue.

+---
 - **Macos editions:** https://github.com/hov172/MacNetworkPrinterSharedUtility
 ## ✨ Key Features